gbaref949/Emberland/README.md

 ### `npm run eject`
 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

+## MongoDB ENV
+This project is connected to the database through MONGO_URI, SECRET_KEY, PORT.